howowi/terraform_ec2_provisioning/README.md

 ```

 ## Setup SSH Public Key to access the EC2 instance
-1) Before applying the Terraform configuration, EC2 keypair will need the SSH public key from the client to access the EC2 instance via SSH.
+1) Before applying the Terraform configuration, you can either make use of current EC2 key pair or generate a new EC2 key pair using SSH public key from the client to access the EC2 instance via SSH.
-1) First, generate SSH keys in the local machine if it's not yet created.
+1) To generate new key pair using client SSH public key, firstly, generate SSH keys in the client machine if it's not yet created.
   * For MacOS or Linux: `$ ssh-keygen -t rsa -b 4096`
   * For Putty on Windows: Follow this link https://www.ssh.com/ssh/putty/windows/puttygen
 2) (**Only applicable to MacOS or Linux**) Run the `add_sshkey.sh` script to add the public SSH key in the instance_config.tf file.